jbuckman/jbuckman.github.io/_posts/2021-02-15-fair-ml-tools-require-problematic-ml-models.md

 A chatbot with real users cannot sometimes say racist things.
 It is unconscionable to deploy these models on any real-world tasks until these issues are fixed.

-It is at this point that my reasoning leads to a perspective which will likely be surprising to most readers; as far as I can tell, my conclusions directly contradict the current consensus of the FATML community.
+It is at this point that my reasoning leads to a perspective which may be surprising to some readers; to a certain degree, my conclusions contradict the consensus opinion of a subset of the FATML community.[^2]
 But these claims follow from the same principles as we've been using throughout this blog post:

 **Any chatbot which is never sexist requires a model with an understanding of sexism.**